 Gunhouse Surname Home Page

 This page is dedicated to those who bear the unusual surname "Gunhouse," or who are descended from someone with that name.
 I have created this page because I keep getting e-mail from other people named Gunhouse, all curious to know more about their name and family tree.
-I have a preliminary database of names and family relationships, some of which I will eventually make public on this site.
-In the meantime, if you want me to check something in my records, just send me a message and I will get back to you.
-I can tell you now that there seem to be a least two different branches of the Gunhouse family in North America.
+There seem to be a least two different branches of the Gunhouse family in North America.
 One descends from John Gunhouse of Montreal, who emigrated from England to Canada in 1871.
 The other probably descends from Joseph Gunhouse of New York, who emigrated from England to the United States sometime before 1850.
 If you live in North America and your name is Gunhouse, chances are you descend from one of these men.

 Origin of the Name

 The name "Gunhouse" has nothing to do with guns or houses.
 "Gunhouse" is just a variant spelling of a name whose phonetic core is "Gun + (vowel) + s."
 The most common alternate spelling of the same name, since the 19th century, has been "Gunness."
 Documents from earlier periods employ a wide range of variant spellings (Gunnesse, Gunniss, Gunas, Gunnas, Gunnass, Gunace, Gunnays, and Gunneys, among others).
 The earliest records of the name date to the 13th century.
 An Assize Roll of that date, from Lincolnshire, records a person named Herveus de Gunnesse.
 [See P.H.
 Reaney, A Dictionary of English Surnames, 3rd ed., corrections and additions by R.M.
 Wilson (London: Routledge, 1991).]